hunhonn/MyRapid-Service-Status-API/README.md

 # MyRapid-Service-Status-API
 The MyRapid service status API shows the real-time train service status and service updates operated by RapidKL.
 > Inspired by the API call by MTREC.
-However, this API is not geolocked.
+This API is free to use and has no restrictions.

 ## Request
 Make a GET Request to [https://rapiddisruption-1-m9526224.deta.app/](url)